Student Visa Australia - Apply for your Australian Student Visa

 Additionally, students are entitled to apply to work full-time during breaks in the school year.
 Family members who are interested in joining the student in Australia may also be eligible to obtain a visa; full details can be obtained from the Australian Department of Immigration and Citizenship.

-Prior to obtaining a student visa one must first be accepted into a full-time Australian educational institution, and have received their Confirmation of Enrollment.
+Prior to obtaining an Australian student visa one must first be accepted into a full-time Australian educational institution, and have received their Confirmation of Enrollment.

-You can be granted a student visa only if you wish to undertake a registered course or part of a registered course on a full-time basis.
+You can be granted an Australian student visa only if you wish to undertake a registered course or part of a registered course on a full-time basis.

 A registered course is an education or training course offered by an Australian education provider who is registered with the Australian Government to offer courses to overseas students.